mfroute/halouma.github.io/index.md

 # Let's take a closer look !
 ## Texas counties: <span style="color:Navy">blue</span> and <span style="color:Maroon">red</span> repartition
-As a start, here's a map of election results in Texas, each portion being a county.
-See how many blue counties there are even when Texas is a traditionnal red state ?
+As a starter, here's a map of election results in Texas, each portion being a county.
+See how many blue counties there are, even though Texas is a traditionally red state ?
 Also, note that big cities tend to be located in blue counties, whereas more rural areas represent red counties.
-Dallas is the little blue squared, isolated amoung red ones in the top right region !
+For example, Dallas is the small blue square, isolated amoung red ones in the top right region !
 <p align="center">
   <img width="425" src="assets/img/texas.png" />
 </p>

 Let's look at how the hit rate and threshold repartition changes based on the county color.

 Once again, we are looking at large numbers of police stops - no worries for the significancy of our results !
-See by yourself :
+See it for yourself :

 | Texas county group | Number of stops per year | Number of searches per year|
 | :------ |:--- | :--- |